Showing Baltimore our gratitude through reliable access and innovative community programming.

 Free Aquarium admission is available to young readers and their families each spring and fall through participation in our book club!
 New seasons begin in March and October when bookmarks become available at Enoch Pratt Free Library branches.

 In partnership with Enoch Pratt Free Library

-Bookmarks for the spring 2021 season of Read to Reef are available to Baltimore-area children in fifth grade and younger from Enoch Pratt Free Pratt Library branches starting March 8, 2021, or while supplies last.
-Readers have until June 27, 2021, to complete their reading and visit the National Aquarium.
+Bookmarks for the fall 2021 season of Read to Reef are available to Baltimore-area children in fifth grade and younger from Enoch Pratt Free Pratt Library branches throughout October 2021, or while supplies last.
+Readers have until January 17, 2022, to complete their reading and visit the National Aquarium.

 Click below to reserve a timed entry using your Read to Reef bookmark code.

 Please note that Read to Reef bookmarks and corresponding National Aquarium tickets are intended only for Baltimore City students in fifth grade or younger.
 If you're in possession of a Read to Reef bookmark and can't use it, please give it to a young reader in your life.

 Baltimore-area children in fifth grade and younger with a valid Enoch Pratt Free Library card may receive a Read to Reef bookmark and record the five aquatic- or conservation-themed books they have read that are appropriate for their age levels.
 Children may receive one bookmark per program season.

 Did you know your child can have their own library card?
 Visit the Enoch Pratt Free Library website to learn how to apply.
 Please note the child must be present with parent, grandparent or legal guardian when registering.